 - Embroidery snips (or spring-handle shears) – Their very small and very sharp point are perfect for trimming threads close to the fabric.
 Larger fabric scissors typically have dull tips, so cannot get as close to the fabric as you sometimes need.
 I personally use a pair I bought years back from the Pampered Chef!

-- Seam rippers – Let me tell you my friends… you need about FIVE of these.
-Ok, truthfully, though, these are by far one of the most important things you need to have in your sewing box, so having two or three laying around is a good idea.
+- Seam rippers – Let me tell you my friends… you need about FIVE of these when sewing.
+Ok, truthfully, though, these are by far one of the most important sewing tools you need to have in your sewing box, so having two or three laying around is a good idea.
 They’re used to remove stitches, be it from boo-boos, mess-ups, uh-ohs, or occasionally something intentional like basting stitches.
 It doesn’t matter if you’ve been sewing for one day or 50 years – you will inevitably need to rip out a seam or two, and this is the tool you need.

 - A rotary cutting mat – Also known as a self-healing mat, these mats are used with the next item on our list (rotary cutters) to provide the perfect base to cut smooth edges along your acrylic quilters rulers.
 They ‘heal’ themselves. to you don’t have to worry about slicing into them.
-I also use my mat when I’m pinning fabric together in order to protect whatever table surface I’m using.
+I also use my mat when I’m pinning fabric together as I need to protect whatever table surface I’m using.

-- Rotary cutters – These handy tools cut cleanly through multiple layers of fabric depending on the size cutter/blade you choose.
+- Rotary cutters – These handy sewing tools cut cleanly through multiple layers of fabric depending on the size cutter/blade you choose.
 They can be used to make bias tape and cut out patterns, as well.
-The blade is VERY sharp, so always be careful when using them, and for that reason I do not recommend using these without a rotary cutting mat or you will damage your table surface.
+The blade is VERY sharp, so you need to be careful when using them, and for that reason I do not recommend using these without a rotary cutting mat or you will damage your table surface.

 - Basic scissors – It is very important that you do not use your fabric scissors on anything but fabric, so you must have basic scissors on hand to cut paper, patterns, tape, and all other non-fabric materials you’ll need.
 They don’t need to be fancy – they just have to be different than your fabric scissors!

-- Fabric scissors – Along with straight pins and your sewing machine, this is something you cannot sew without.
-Invest in a high-quality pair of scissors that you can sharpen when you need and will last forever.
+- Fabric scissors – Along with straight pins and your sewing machine, this is a sewing tool you cannot go without.
+You need to invest in a high-quality pair of scissors that you can sharpen when you need and will last forever.
 I have been using my heavy-duty mixed-media Fiskars for about six years now – on fabric only of course – since they can cut through several layers of fabric at once.

 - Mary Ellen’s Best Press – This product was recommended to me by a quilting friend of mine who swears by it.
-I find it extremely useful when sewing with woven fabric, as they tend to wrinkle with the slightest fold.
+I find that I need it when sewing with woven fabric, as woven fabric tends to wrinkle with the slightest fold.
 Best Press is not a starch (it’s actually marketed as a starch alternative), doesn’t leave a residue, and has no smell.
 See it in action in my How to Make a Fabric Rosette tutorial.

 - Clover’s Point 2 Point Turner – This clever little tool is super useful when turning out seams, for example, after you sew this awesome Drool Bib from Peek-a-Boo Pattern Shop and turn it right side out, you’ll use the Point 2 Point Turner to push out the corners to ensure no fabric is left within your seam before topstitching.